X-Carve CNC Router

 Assembly and Maintenance Instructions

-At present, the laptop has Universal G-Code Sender, Candle, PyCAM, FreeCAD, Inkscape, and dxf2gcode on it.
-Other F/LOSS programs have been tried (and notes added), but these currently seem most promising.
+At present, the laptop has FreeCAD, Solvespace, F-Engrave, and Blender with BlenderCAM as options for generating g-code, and Universal G-Code Sender for controlling the machine.
+Some other (mostly F/LOSS) programs below have been tried (and notes added), but these currently seem most promising.

 - Universal G-Code Sender (works well, but is ugly)